sagemath/sagewiki_to_gh-2022-10-10/Emacs.md

 == See also ==

-- This (not sot recent) [[http://www.saltycrane.com/blog/2010/05/my-emacs-python-environment/|blog post]] on customizing emacs for Python
+- 2010 [[http://www.saltycrane.com/blog/2010/05/my-emacs-python-environment/|blog post]] on customizing emacs for Python